jimmurtha/policies/src/main/md/01-introduction.md

 ## 1.5 Requesting Audit and Compliance Reports

 Archway, at its sole discretion, shares audit reports, including its HITRUST reports and Corrective Action Plans (CAPs), with customers on a case by case basis.
 All audit reports are shared under explicit NDA in Archway format between Archway and party to receive materials.
-Audit reports can be requested by Datica workforce members for Customers or directly by Archway Customers.
+Audit reports can be requested by Archway workforce members for Customers or directly by Archway Customers.

 The following process is used to request audit reports:

 1. Email is sent to compliance-reports@archwayha.com.
 In the email, please specify the type of report being requested and any required timelines for the report.
-2. Archway staff will log an Issue with the details of the request into the Archway Compliance Review Activities Project on JIRA.
-JIRA is used to track requests status and outcomes.
+2. Archway staff will log an Issue with the details of the request into the Archway Compliance Review Activities list within the Compliance board on Trello.
+Trello is used is used to track requests status and outcomes.
 3. Archway will confirm if a current NDA is in place with the party requesting the audit report.
 If there is no NDA in place, Archway will send one for execution.
-4. Once it has been confirmed that an NDA is executed, Datica staff will move the JIRA Issue to "Under Review".
+4. Once it has been confirmed that an NDA is executed, Archway staff will label the Trello Card as "Under Review".
-5. The Archway Security and Privacy Officer must Approve or Reject the Issue.
-If the Issue is rejected, Datica will notify the requesting party that we cannot share the requested report.
+5. The Archway Security and Privacy Officer must Approve or Reject the Card.
+If the Card is rejected, Archway will notify the requesting party that we cannot share the requested report.
-4. If the Issue has been Approved, Archway will send the customer the requested audit report and complete the JIRA Issue for the request.
+4. If the Issue has been Approved, Archway will send the customer the requested audit report and complete the Trello Card for the request.

 ## 1.6 Version Control